The Mass Line and the American Revolutionary Movement

 This spurred me into more serious study.
 As part of this study I began to collect quotations from Mao and anybody else on the mass line.
 This collection has now grown to hundreds of quotes, and over 230 typed pages.
 I systematically read through everything by Mao which was available in English, searching for connections to the mass line.
 I’ve also done extensive investigations of Lenin on the topic, and to lesser extents Marx, Engels, Stalin, and other Marxists.
 I’ve read lots of books about Mao and China by friends and foes of the Chinese revolution, and skimmed many more for any mention of the mass line.
 And I’ve followed developments within the U.S. and world revolutionary movements with the mass line especially in mind.

-So I think I can say that I've done a lot of investigation on the mass line.
-Do I claim to be a "master" of the mass line?
+So I think I can say that I’ve done a lot of investigation on the mass line.
+Do I claim to be a “master” of the mass line?
 Hardly!
 For one thing, a real master of the mass line would be someone, or a party, who actually uses the mass line in important and large scale leadership of the masses.
 Just studying it and writing about it will never make anybody a master.
 Moreover, even after all this time, I still continue to find new aspects to the theory of the mass line and its associated mass perspective, that never occurred to me before.
 My view of the mass line and its connections with broader issues of mass revolutionary politics is always developing to some degree.
-Nevertheless, my basic point of view on the mass line has remained pretty consistent over the past few decades.
+Nevertheless, my basic point of view on the mass line has remained pretty consistent over the past many decades.
 Consistently Maoist, it seems to me.

 My original plan was to publish a small book of “Materials for the Study of the Mass Line”, which would be in two main parts: my collection of mass line quotations, preceded by a small interpretive essay of my own, and possibly a few short articles on the mass line by Mao and the RCP.
 Several things went wrong with this plan.
 The collection of quotes got too big, and even separating it into 39 sections still left it too disorganized and intimidating to be conducive to systematic study.
 Bob Avakian and the RCP have apparently disowned their pamphlet on the mass line that I was thinking about including, and would probably not agree to me including it anyway.
 And, most of all, my own essay got too big, started to expand into a number of peripheral questions related to having a mass perspective, etc.

-So, in the end, I decided to just go with my extended essay, which now includes many of the best quotations I've found interspersed in a coherent and orderly sequence (I hope!).
-Even a lot of the RCP's pamphlet The Mass Line is in here, quoted piecemeal.
+So, in the end, I decided to just go with my extended essay, which now includes many of the best quotations I’ve found interspersed in a coherent and orderly sequence (I hope!).

 Why do we Marxist writers always use so many quotes?
 Well two reasons I guess.
 First, other Marxist writers have already expressed many points that need to be repeated, and when they have expressed these points eloquently, it seems the best thing to do is just to quote them.
 “I quote others only the better to express myself.”
 (Montaigne) And second, to lend authority to what we say.
 It is a fact of life that what some individuals say carries more weight than what others say, in politics as anywhere else.
 To lend more weight to my words I think it only natural to show where great individuals like Mao and Lenin “agree with me”.
 I am convinced that the theory of the mass line I present in this book is Mao’s theory, and I would like you to see that too.